 Area Standards At Hill View, we will ensure that ALL learning environments include: Learning Environment A visual timetable appropriate to the age and phase of the children, Visual support resources, Resourcing for all (C.P.A, words mats, etc.), Appropriate displays used to supplement learning.
-At Hill View, we will ensure that ALL teaching and learning includes: Teaching and Learning 1.
-Clear use of Quality First Teaching strategies, 2.
-Clear instructions, broken down with acceptable processing time, 3.
-All children taking an active role in the learning, alongside their peers, 4.
-Clear differentiated questioning to support ALL learners, 5.
-High expectation for ALL learners, demonstrated through inclusive differentiation (by outcome (1) , not task), Varied and appropriate use of additional resources and forms of recording learning, to allow ALL children to demonstrate understanding.
-7. Clear, explicit modelling of new concepts, using the Rosenshine approach, 8.
-Cut-away teaching, led by high quality questioning for Afl, Lea 9.
-Emphasis on positive behaviour and praise to support SEMH, pu 10.
-Mixed ability groupings/pairings to allow high quality learning discussion, 90 00 11.
-A variety of teaching and learning strategies, hin 12.
-SMART targets, referenced to and used to support learning, Теас 13.
-Language and terminology modelled and corrected, where appropriate.
-At Hill View, we will ensure that ALL additional adult support will: Additional Adult Support 1.
-Add value to the learning taking place, 2.
-Allow for ALL pupils (including those with SEND) to receive appropriate support from a qualified teacher, diti ult 3 Support the development of independence in learning through the use of independent learning strategies.
-Ad Ad At Hill View, all interventions will be: tior Delivered in a timely manner, Measureable and run for a short time, allowing clear progress and evaluation. ent Measureable and run for a short time, allowing clear progress and evaluation, Selected or designed to support the needs of the children, Intervention Selected or designed to support the needs of the children, Embedded or supplemented through classwork.
-Int
+At Hill View, we will ensure that ALL teaching and learning includes: Teaching and Learning Clear use of Quality First Teaching strategies, Clear instructions, broken down with acceptable process ing time, All children taking an active role in the learning, alongside their peers, Clear differentiated questioning to support ALL learners, High expectation for ALL learners, demonstrated through inclusive adaptation (by outcome(1), not task), Varied and appropriate use of additional resources and forms of recording learning, to allow ALL children to demonstrate understanding.
+Clear, explicit modelling of new concepts, using the Rosenshine approach, Cut-away teaching, led by high quality questi oning for Afl, Emphasis on positive behaviour and praise to support SEMH, Mixed ability groupings/pairings to allow high quality learning discussion, A variety of teaching and learning strategies, SMART targets, referenced to and used to support learning, Language and terminology modelled and corrected, where appropriate.
+At Hill View, we will ensure that ALL additional adult support will: Additional Adult Support Add value to the learning taking place, Allow for ALL pupils (including those with SEND) to receive appropriate support from a qualified teacher, Support the development of independence in learning through the use of independent learning strategies.
+At Hill View, all interventions will be: Intervention Delivered in a timely manner, Measureable and run for a short time, allowing clear progress and evaluation, Selected or designed to support the needs of the children, Embedded or supplemented through classwork.